-Olutoge et al, [1], Ghavami [16], Francis and Paul [4], Mentioned in their works hat the ability of the bamboo family to absorb water easily will lead to the swelling and shrinkage of this material when in contact with wet concrete, and to prevent this phenomenon, water repellants like coal tar, creosote, native latex, paints dilute varnish, are suitable for coating, and only a thin coat should be applied, as a thick coating will lubricate the surface and weaken the bond with the concrete.
+Olutoge et al, [1], Ghavami [16], Francis and Paul [4], mentioned in their works that the ability of the bamboo family to absorb water easily will lead to the swelling and shrinkage of this material when in contact with wet concrete.
+To prevent this phenomenon, water repellants like coal tar, creosote, native latex, paints dilute varnish, are suitable for coating.
+Only a thin coat should be applied, as a thick coating will lubricate the surface and weaken the bond with the concrete.